ionic-team/ionic-plugin-keyboard/README.md

 Properties
 -----------

-lang: current language of the keyboard. it's a string.
+keyboardHeight: the height of the keyboard in pixels

 Supported Platforms
 -------------------